snidersd/react-examples/README.md

 ## Installation Instructions
 Follow these steps to install the React Examples application:
-- Clone or download the Va11yS repository.
+- Clone or download the react-example repository.
     - If you download the zip file extract it before proceeding.
 - From the command-line navigate to the react-examples directory.
 - Type: npm install